Please, for your safety, make sure you have enabled IRC Emergency Management text alerts via this link.

 Please click here to register your cell phone number and/or e-mail address.

 These alerts may be issued for a missing person, a safety concern, a weather-related event, or for an important newsworthy item.

 Click here to see if you are in a flood zone.
 (All of the barrier island is Zone A evacuation zone)

 Other Emergency Resources: Local

-- We ended 2016 well above the long-term average number of named storms (12) with 15, and exceeded the long term average number of hurricanes by one with 7.
+- 2017 ended with 17 named storms (12 is average), and exceeded the long term average number of hurricanes by four with 10.